 Artificial sweeteners, also called sugar substitutes, offer the sweetness of sugar without the calories.

 Not all eyedrops are the same.
 Here's what to consider when choosing artificial tears for dry eyes.

 An aspirin allergy or sensitivity can cause serious symptoms.

-A Mayo Clinic specialist explains what you need to know about taking aspirin during pregnancy.
+A Mayo Clinic specialist explains what you need to know about taking aspirin if you're pregnant.

 Asthma and acid reflux: A Mayo Clinic expert discusses how acid reflux can worsen asthma.

 Can what you eat affect your asthma?
 Learn how healthy eating habits may reduce asthma symptoms.

 Replacing carpet with hard flooring may be a good idea if you have asthma.

 Atypical cells appear abnormal, but they aren't necessarily cancerous.

 Children with autism spectrum disorder often have other health issues, including problems related to digestion.